parmarkrish/accelerated-computing/lab5/lab5_writeup.md

 I believe the reason for this is because increasing MICROTILE_REDUCE_DIM resulted in better coalesed memory transactions from L1 to registers.

+- For some reason adding -maxrregcount=64 improves performance.

 ### Question 2